 Using light brown rather than white sugar adds a richness to the cake and caramel but if you only have white sugar, it will still be lovely.

 This upside down cake would work equally as well with other fruits.
 I’m a big fan of peaches as you may have noticed.
-Of course you could also try the classic pineapple or even apple or pear.
+Of course you could also try the classic pineapple upside down cake or even apple or pear.

 I’ve halved the original recipe to make a smaller cake.
-I rarely have more than 4 figs which need using up and it still realistically serves 6!
+I rarely have more than 4 figs which need using up and it still realistically serves 8!
 You can very easily adjust the recipe to make a larger cake again!
 Just use the widget on the recipe card to get the right ingredient quantities.
-The right size tin to use is the one that your figs fit in nicely.

 Make it Vegetarian or Vegan